anynines/a9s-metrics-example/README.md

 When the application is pushed, we can open the Grafana dashboard in our service instance and use the [example dashboard](./example/dashboard.json) provided in the repository to see the metrics.
-Just copy the json data into a new dashboard.
+Just copy the JSON data into a new dashboard.

 ![](./example/dashboard_results.jpg)

 That's it.